What's a Makerspace?

 During school holidays and times other than those above, sessions can be booked through our website.

 Other sessions include how to use the equipment, tours of the space and school holiday activities.
-For more information on any of these sessions or for bookings, please see the library events page.
+Bookings are essential.